-If you can’t get your hands on a sweet potato, I recommend you buy sweet potato slips from a reputable grower, like Sandhill, this year, and then save a sweet potato or two from your harvest so you can grow your own slips next year.
+If you can’t get your hands on a sweet potato, I recommend you buy sweet potato slips from a reputable grower this year, and then save a sweet potato or two from your harvest so you can grow your own slips next year.

 How many starter sweet potatoes do I need?

 That depends on how many sweet potato plants you want to grow.
 The average sweet potato produces about 25 slips – more or less depending on the variety.

 How do I grow my own sweet potatoes?